 - How closely they’re monitored

-Most owners of a cat and a ferret report that the cat will ignore the ferret.
+Most cat and ferret owners report that the cat will ignore the ferret.
 In contrast, the ferret will have a respectful interest toward the cat but rarely be aggressive.

 Can Cats And Ferrets Be Friends?

-Depending on the ferret and the cat, there may be a notable size difference.
+There may be a notable size difference.
 The cat may be large enough to dominate the ferret in a play fight, which can be harmful.
-If you own a kitten, the ferret will out-weigh the baby cat and may get too rough.
+If you own a kitten, the ferret will out-weigh it and may get too rough.

 - Cats that are curious, but not overly playful